Poster session

 A poster presentation, at a congress or conference with an academic or professional focus, is the presentation of research information in the form of a paper poster that conference participants may view.
 A poster session is an event at which many such posters are presented.
 Poster sessions are particularly prominent at scientific conferences such as medical and engineering congresses.

+Academic conference

 To participate in a poster session, an abstract is submitted to the academic or professional society for consideration and on occasion may include peer-reviewed material qualified for journal publication.
 Selected poster abstracts are then designated for oral presentation or poster presentation.
 Quite often, poster content is embargoed from release to the public until the commencement of the poster session.
 Typically a separate hall or area of a convention floor is reserved for the poster session where researchers accompany a paper poster, illustrating their research methods and outcomes.
 Each research project is usually presented on a conference schedule for a period ranging from 10 minutes to several hours.
 Very large events may feature thousands of poster presentations over a number of days.